RamiYacoub/hr-management-api/README.md

 - PostgreSQL 17
 - Docker Desktop (used to run the PostgreSQL database)

-> **Note:** Docker was used only for the database during development.
+> **Note:** Docker was used only to run the PostgreSQL database during development.
 The application itself is not containerized and can run against any PostgreSQL 17 instance.

 ---